marioy47/blog-site/posts/create-and-publish-solidit-contract-from-scratch/index.md

 }
 ```

-As a side note, if the `SimpleStorage`¬†object required arguments on the constructor, you could have added it in the _deployer_ line like:
+As a side note, if the `SimpleStorage` object required arguments on the constructor, you could have added it in the _deployer_ line like:

 ```javascript
 deployer.deploy(SimpleStorage, "fist arg", "second arg")